Fulankeee/MIE1626-Project-2/README.md

 Part 1 – Data Cleaning
 -	Import two datasets sentiment_analysis.csv & Canadian_elections_2021.csv
 -	Clean tweets data according to the following:
-	Remove emojis and special characters.
+  - Remove emojis and special characters.
-	Remove html tags and attributes (i.e., /<[^>]+>/).
+  - Remove html tags and attributes (i.e., /<[^>]+>/).
-	Html character codes (i.e., &...;) are replaced with an ASCII equivalent.
+  -	Html character codes (i.e., &...;) are replaced with an ASCII equivalent.
-	All URLs are removed.
+  -	All URLs are removed.
-	Lowercase text.
+  - Lowercase text.
-	All stop words are removed. (stop = stopwords.words('english'))
+  -	All stop words are removed. (stop = stopwords.words('English))
-	If a tweet is empty after pre-processing being preserved.
+  -	Preserve if a tweet is empty after pre-processing.
 - Tokenize the sentences and join the tokens back to strings for next steps’ analysis.

 Part 2 – EDA
 -	Design a simple procedure that determines the political party according to the chosen related words being observed from the given data.